 Quick Answer

-Dark solar screen colors typically provide clearer outward visibility and stronger glare control, while lighter colors reflect sunlight and can brighten interiors.
-The best option depends on sun exposure, comfort priorities, and your home’s design.
+Dark solar screen colors typically provide clearer outward visibility and stronger glare reduction, while lighter colors reflect more sunlight and brighten interior spaces.
+The best color depends on your priorities for view, light control, and aesthetics.

 Key Takeaways